 Is Osetra richer than Siberian?

 Yes.
-Like cultured butter, Osetra caviar delivers a rich, nutty, layered profile—meaning smaller portions go a long way.
-Varieties such as Haute D’Or Osetra are meant to be savored rather than devoured.
+Like cultured butter, Osetra caviar delivers a rich, nutty, layered profile — meaning smaller portions go a long way.
+Varieties such as Haute D'Or Osetra are meant to be savored rather than devoured.

 What about Trout Roe?

-While the taste of trout roe is lighter and quite a bit sweeter, you can consume it in larger amounts—usually ~ 15–20 g per serving, especially when used as a garnish or visual accent across a dish—just be careful not to eat too much at once.Â
+Trout roe is lighter and sweeter — you can serve it in larger amounts, usually 15–20g per serving, especially when used as a garnish or visual accent.

 Serving multiple varieties?